AlexanderVerse/AlexanderVerse/README.md

-## ¡Hey developer🤖 I hope and find what you need!🦾 and I invite you to meet me, let's go 💻❤
+## ¡Hey developer,🤖 I hope and find what you need!🦾 and I invite you to meet me, let's go 💻❤
 - I'm currently learning **microservices** 🚢🐳
 - Ask me about **Android developer**